ranms25/Hebrew-Text-to-Image-Generation/README.md

 **Date:** November 19, 2023

 Utilizing spaCy and Sentence Transformers, this script segments text into logical paragraphs.
 It employs natural language processing to:

-- **Identify Sentence Boundaries:** Detects where one sentence ends, and another begins.
+- **Identify Sentence Boundaries:** Detects where one sentence ends and another begins.
-- **Determine Paragraph Breaks:** Uses pre-trained models to analyze sentence embeddings and determine the best points to divide text into paragraphs.
+- **Determine Paragraph Breaks:** Uses pre-trained models to analyze sentence embeddings and determine the best points to divide the text into paragraphs.

 ### 5. `google_translator.py`